katarinaavucic/AnagramGame/README.md

 - View high scores for each difficulty level.
 - Input two words to check if they are anagrams.
 - Type "quit" to exit the game.

-## Dependencies

-The Anagram Game program requires Java to be installed on your system.

 ## Project Specifications